 If you're in the same boat as me and need a little inspiration to eat more fresh produce or if you have limited access to organic produce in your area, Misfits Market might be a good fit for you.

-If you're ready to give Misfits Market a try, feel free to use my code: COOKWME-VF3YHB – it will get you and me both $10 off.
+If you're ready to give Misfits Market a try, feel free to use my link/code: COOKWME-VF3YHB – it will get you a discount ($25 as of January 2026).

 Questions You May Have